LaTanya McDade

-LaTanya D. McDade (born 1973) is the first African American and first woman to ever serve in the role of Superintendent of Prince William County Public Schools, in the US state of Virginia.
+LaTanya D. McDade (born 1973) is the first African American and first woman to serve as superintendent of Prince William County Public Schools in Virginia.
 McDade has had a long career in education at Chicago Public Schools in Chicago, Illinois, formerly a teacher, principal, and the Chief Education Officer.
-Year over year, McDade has improved test scores in PWCS while reducing chronic absenteeism, setting up students for a successful post-secondary education and career.

 Early life and education

 McDade attended Chicago State University and earned her Bachelor of Arts in Education in 1998.
 In 2001, McDade completed her Master of Education in Educational Leadership and Administration, General, from Loyola University Chicago.
 In 2021, LaTanya McDade earned her Doctor of Education in Educational Administration and Supervision from Lewis University in Romeoville, IL.

 Career

 Chicago Public Schools

 Starting in 1998, McDade served as a middle-school teacher for the Chicago Public Schools.
 McDade went on to get promoted to Assistant Principal of the Keller Regional Gifted Center in July 2002 and eventually, Principal, in July 2006.

 In May 2012, McDade would take on the role of Chief of Schools, working in the central office of Chicago Public Schools.
 In this position, she facilitated a 9.7% networkwide increase in reading and 5.2% in mathematics.
 In August 2016, McDade was promoted to Chief Office of Teaching and Learning, now titled, Chief Education Officer.
 Here, she oversaw over 240,000 students across 638 schools, fostering high-quality education with the use of statewide testing, while also assisting the management of a $3.4 billion budget.

 In her role as Chief Education Officer, McDade oversaw the transition from in-person learning to virtual learning during the COVID-19 pandemic.

-On July 1, 2021, Dr. LaTanya McDade would be appointed by Prince William County Public Schools in Northern Virginia to serve as Superintendent starting in the school year of 2021-22.
+On July 1, 2021, Dr. LaTanya McDade was appointed by Prince William County Public Schools in Northern Virginia to serve as Superintendent starting in the school year of 2021-22.